ariadnavigo/minitimer/README.md

 ## Build

-minitimer requires:
+minitimer is supported on Linux and OpenBSD, and requires:

-1. A POSIX-like system
-2. A C99 compiler
+1. A C99 compiler

 Build by using: